 Supported services:

-• Email — list, send, delete, create drafts, move messages
+• Email — list, send, delete, create drafts, reply, reply-all, move messages, copy, categories, delta sync (new in v0.91.0)

-• OneDrive — file upload/download, folder operations
+• OneDrive — file upload/download, folder operations, search, sharing links/copy/preview (new in v0.90.0)

-• Excel — worksheet and range operations
+• Excel — worksheet and range operations, range writes (new in v0.88.0)

-• OneNote — notebook and page management
+• OneNote — notebook and page management, site-scoped notebooks

 • Tasks — To Do and Planner task management